Street Fighter (video game): Gameplay

 This is the first game to use such a concept.
-Unlike its sequels and other fighting games, the specific commands for these special moves are not given in the arcade game's instruction card, which instead encourages the player to discover these techniques.
+Unlike its sequels and other fighting games, the specific commands for these special moves are not given in the arcade game's instruction card; this encourages the player to discover these techniques on their own.

 The single-player mode consists of a series of battles against ten opponents from five different nations.
 At the beginning of the game, the player can choose Japan or the United States, and China or England depending on the game's configuration.
 The player fights two fighters from the chosen country and proceeds to the next country.
 Two types of bonus games give additional points: brick breaking and table breaking.
 After defeating the initial eight characters, the player travels to Thailand for the last two opponents.

 Characters

 The player takes control of a young Japanese martial artist named Ryu, who competes in the Street Fighter tournament to prove his strength, and the second player takes control of Ryu's former partner and current rival Ken, who only jumps into the tournament unqualified to challenge Ryu in two-player matches.
-Normally, the player takes control of Ryu in the single-player mode; however, if the player controlling Ken defeats Ryu in a 2-player match, the winning player will play the remainder of the game as Ken.
+Normally, the player takes control of Ryu in the single-player mode; however, if the player controlling Ken defeats Ryu in a two-player match, the winning player will play the remainder of the game as Ken.
 The differences between the two characters are aesthetic, with the same basic moves and special techniques.